Crash of a Vickers 417 Wellington III off Ameland Island: 5 killed

 Circumstances:

-The airplane departed RAF Waddington at 2045LT on an operation to Berlin.
-Passing over the Netherlands, it was shot down by enemy fire and crashed into the sea off Ameland Island.
+The airplane departed RAF Waddington on an operation to Emden.
+It was shot down by a German fighter and crashed into the sea off Ameland Island.
 All four crew members were killed.

 Crew: